Accessibility links

 You might additionally mention:

-IMPORTANT: Only include information that you're comfortable sharing.
-If you need to remain anonymous, ensure you don't include information that might identify you personally.
+IMPORTANT: Only include information that the author is comfortable sharing.
+If the author needs to remain anonymous, ensure you do not include information that might identify the author personally.

 Image

-NOTE: Before you can select your chosen image, the image needs to be uploaded to CMS.
-For instructions, see the following article:
+NOTE: Before you can select an image, the image needs to be manually uploaded to Pangea CMS.

 You might use a real photo.
-If you need to remain anonymous, use your service logo.
-If you don't select an image, a generic avatar will be visible on the site (shown below).
+If the author needs to remain anonymous, use your service logo.
+If you do not select an image, a generic avatar is displayed on the public site (shown below).

 Short description